Identifying Flat Feet and Ankle Pronation

-Pes Planus is a term podiatrists use to describe a foot that has a flattened arch.
-There are a number of causes for flat feet these may include;
+Pes Planus is a medical term used to describe a foot that has a flattened arch.
+There are a number of causes for flat feet and ankle pronation these may include;

 - Genetics: Many flat feet are due to some form of genetic predisposition.